nternetinspired/jekyll-resume/README.md

 lightning-fast html résumé-making-machine from @nternetinspired.

 ## Why?
 Because real web developers don't showcase their skills on bits of dead tree.

-Why Write about writing html when you can write html??
+Why write about knowing html, Sass and Liquid using Word when you can write about knowing html Sass and Liquid *using html Sass and Liquid*.
+I know, right??

 ## Want?
 Turning this into your own résumé is pretty straightforward I think.